John02139/asmeconf/README.md

 - match ASME's font current specifications and layout

-- match ASME's current reference formats, and add support for DOI and URL fields
+- match ASME's current reference formats, with support for DOI and URL fields

 - support hyperlinks to figures, tables, equations, references, and external URLs